Teens – Alcohol and Other Drugs

 Teenagers may be involved with alcohol and legal or illegal drugs in various ways.
 Experimentation with alcohol and drugs during adolescence is common.
 Unfortunately, teenagers often don?t see the link between their actions today and the consequences tomorrow.
 They also have a tendency to feel indestructible and immune to the problems that others experience.
 Using alcohol and tobacco at a young age increases the risk of using other drugs later.
 Some teens will experiment and stop, or continue to use occasionally, without significant problems.
 Others will develop a dependency, moving on to more dangerous drugs and causing significant harm to themselves and possibly others.

 Adolescence is a time for trying new things.
 Teens use alcohol and other drugs for many reasons, including curiosity, because it feels good, to reduce stress, to feel grown up or to fit in.
 It is difficult to know which teens will experiment and stop and which will develop serious problems.
 Teenagers at risk for developing serious alcohol and drug problems include those:

 - with a family history of substance abuse

 - who feel like they don?t fit in or are out of the mainstream

-Drug and alcohol use is associated with a variety of negative consequences, including increased risk of serious drug use later in life, school failure, and poor judgment puts teens at risk for accidents, violence, unplanned and unsafe sex, and suicide.
+Drug and alcohol use is associated with a variety of negative consequences, including increased risk of serious drug use later in life, school failure, and poor judgment puts teens at risk for accidents, violence, unplanned and unsafe sex,

 |Warning signs of teenage alcohol and drug abuse may include:|